mattleblanc/mattleblanc.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Postdoctoral Research Associate at the <a href='https://research.manchester.ac.uk/en/persons/matthew-leblanc'>University of Manchester</a>.
+subtitle: Assistant Professor of Physics (research) at <a href='https://www.brown.edu/academics/physics/'>Brown University</a>.

 profile:
   align: right